Soul Asylum

 A flop that got them dropped by A&M. The uptempo tunes are faster than ever, often sounding like pop-punk ("Spinnin'"), but there are a fair number of the whiny slow tunes that would eventually

 consume them ("Veil Of Tears," "Grounded").
-I think the reason nobody bought the record, though, was a lack of distinctive tunes: just one 3:30 alt-rock song after another, and they all run
+I think the reason nobody bought the record, though, was a lack of distinctive tunes: apart from the grooving "Something Out Of Nothing," there's just one 3:30 alt-rock song after another, and they all run

 together.

-At least there are no "jokes" this time out.
+At least there are no gags this time out.

 Produced by Steve Jordan; Bernie Worrell appears on Murphy's "Gullible's Travels."